Documentation forSolarWinds Observability SaaS

 Add a Kubernetes cluster

-To monitor your Kubernetes cluster and associated services with SolarWinds Observability, ensure your Kubernetes environment is set up and supported by SolarWinds Observability.
+To monitor your Kubernetes cluster and associated services with SolarWinds Observability SaaS, ensure your Kubernetes environment is set up and supported by SolarWinds Observability SaaS.
 See Getting started with Kubernetes and system requirements for details.

 If you already have a Kubernetes entity created and need to upgrade your collector, see Upgrade Kubernetes monitoring.

-See Entities in SolarWinds Observability for an overview of Kubernetes entities and how they work in SolarWinds Observability.
+See Entities in SolarWinds Observability SaaS for an overview of Kubernetes entities and how they work in SolarWinds Observability SaaS.

 Monitor a cluster using the wizard

-1. In SolarWinds Observability, click Add Data at the top.
+1. In SolarWinds Observability SaaS, click Add Data at the top.

-2. In the Add Data dialog, click Kubernetes.
+2. In the Add Data dialog Intro, click Monitor my Kubernetes clusters.

-3. Enter the Kubernetes namespace in the provided field.
+3. Enter the Cluster name and the Kubernetes namespace in the provided fields.
 The Kubernetes namespace is where the SWO K8s Collector will be deployed.
 See SWO K8s Collector for more information.

-4. Click the Deploy Agent toggle to enable or disable the SolarWinds Observability Agent.
+4. Click the Deploy Agent toggle to enable or disable the SolarWinds Observability SaaS Agent.

-When enabled, the SolarWinds Observability Agent is included in the deployed helm chart, making cluster services available for monitoring integrations.
-To enable an integration associated with a Kubernetes cluster, see Configure Kubernetes cluster integration.
+When enabled, the SolarWinds Observability SaaS Agent is included in the deployed Helm chart.
+The SWO K8s Collector collects information about a Kubernetes cluster and resources and services running in it, but it cannot see service-specific details.
+Deploying the SolarWinds Observability SaaS Agent simplifies the setup of dedicated database monitoring and OTel and Telegraph integrations.
+To set up an OTel integration associated with a Kubernetes cluster, see Configure Kubernetes cluster integration.

 5. Click Next.